 - By offering them an immediate opportunity to talk about the experience.
-Offering emotional support; reassuring them that they have done the right thing in telling - By informing the victims' parents/guardians - By offering continuing support when they feel they need it - By advising the victim not to retaliate or reply but to instead, speak, to a member of staff - By emphasising to pupils the importance of: - conflict resolution and negotiating skills - rights and responsibilities - By informing them that text messages, emails and any information on social network sites can provide supporting material and evidence of bullying and should be passed to a member of staff.
+Offering emotional support; reassuring them that they have done the right thing in telling a member of staff - By informing the victims' parents/guardians - By offering continuing support when they feel they need it - By advising the victim not to retaliate or reply but to instead, speak, to a member of staff - By emphasising to pupils the importance of: - conflict resolution and negotiating skills - rights and responsibilities - By informing them that text messages, emails and any information on social network sites can provide supporting material and evidence of bullying and should be passed to a member of staff.
 And that if hurtful or embarrassing content is being distributed, to try to get it removed from the web by the person who posted it or alternatively, by contacting the host provider and making a report to get the content taken down - If appropriate, by advising the victim to consider what information they have in the public domain - In some cases, by advising the victim that they may be able to block the person from making contact with them i.e. online - By taking one or more of the disciplinary steps described to prevent further bullying.

-The School supports 'bullies':
+The School supports 'perpetrators':

-- By talking about what happened, to discover why they became involved - By discussing ways in which the bully can change their behaviour - By emphasising the importance of: - respect for and courtesy to others - rights and responsibilities - By informing the 'bullies' parents/guardians - By continuing to work with the bullies in order to help address any prejudiced attitudes.
+- By talking about what happened, to discover why they became involved - By discussing ways in which the perpetrator can change their behaviour - By emphasising the importance of: - respect for and courtesy to others - rights and responsibilities - By informing the perpetrators' parents/guardians - By continuing to work with the perpetrators in order to help address any prejudiced attitudes and the potential impact of their behaviour.